What’s a Unilevel Compensation Plan?

 In the early days of the unilevel, that one commission was the entire compensation plan.
 Companies that added other commissions were called hybrid unilevels, but over time as virtually all unilevels added additional commissions, the term hybrid unilevel fell out of use.
 Most of the MLM commission plans that we call unilevels today would have been called hybrid unilevels in days gone by.

 In a unilevel plan, everyone a distributor enrolls is on their first level.
 There is no limit to how many people a distributor can recruit onto her first level.
 If Karen keeps personally enrolling, her first level will keep growing.
 Her earnings increase as her organization grows in both width and depth.
 But there is a limit to the depth she can be earn commissions on.

 In this illustration, Karen is a distributor earning 5% on five levels of downline distributors.
 If everyone in this tree is generating $100 of personal volume, Karen is earning a $180 commission check.
 Most of the people in this tree are people Karen didn’t personally recruit.
 Toward the bottom of the tree, she may have put no direct effort in at all to generate the volume.
-It should be easy to see why you need to supplement the standard unilevel (if you choose to use one) with other commissions—your distributors are paid equally for volume they were actively involved in generating and for volume they weren’t.
+It should be easy for you to see why you need to supplement the standard unilevel (if you choose to use one) with other commissions—your distributors are paid equally for volume they were actively involved in generating and for volume they weren’t.
 What do I mean by that?
 Let’s say Karen’s just getting started and she only has those first four recruits.

 Karen put in all the work to recruit these four people and each of them has purchased $100 worth of product as a direct result of her sales efforts, but she’s only getting $20.
 She might’ve done ten hours of work for that $20.